teaching-on-testbeds/sockets-python/index.md

 Now that you know all about sockets, you are ready to set up a network of hosts and use the socket API to exchange data among them!

-You will run this experiment on either CloudLab or FABRIC - follow the instructions for whichever facility you are using.
+You will run this experiment on either CloudLab, FABRIC, or Chameleon - **follow the instructions for whichever facility you are using**.

 ### Reserve and log in to resources on CloudLab